forkphorus/forkphorus/README.md

 # [forkphorus](https://forkphorus.github.io/)

-A JavaScript compiler for Scratch projects. forkphorus is a *fork* of phos*phorus* that aims to be better in almost every way.
+A JavaScript compiler for Scratch projects. forkphorus is a *fork* of phos*phorus*.

-forkphorus tries to pick up where phosphorus left off by fixing many long standing issues and adding Scratch 3 project support. (early support is already available)
+forkphorus tries to pick up where phosphorus left off by fixing long standing issues and adding Scratch 3 project support. (early support is already available)